elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> typeof x acts as an operator and typeof(x) is a function, but they work with parentheses or without them.
+  <div><strong>Interview Response:</strong> typeof x acts as an operator, and typeof(x) is a function, but they work with parentheses or without them.
 The result is the same.</div>
   </div>
 </details>